JCSDA/jedi-docs/docs/developer/developer_tools/getting-started-with-gitflow.rst

 extensions that bundle native git commands into much simpler commands for each of the steps in git flow.

-The cheat sheet below includes instructions on how to install git flow, as well as how to use git flow.
+The cheat sheet below includes instructions on how to install :code:`git-flow` as an extension to :code:`git`, as well as tips on how to use it.

     `Click here for a git flow cheat sheet <https://danielkummer.github.io/git-flow-cheatsheet/>`_